 Here are several areas where women fall behind when it comes to planning for their financial future:

 Women save considerably less for retirement, on average 60 percent less than men according to a 2010 study conducted by LIMRA of close to 2,500 employees.
 This is significant because women typically live longer than their male counterparts and need more retirement savings.

 - In that same LIMRA study, 29 percent of men and only 14 percent of women consider themselves knowledgeable about financial services and products.
 Fifty-four percent of women felt at least somewhat knowledgeable about financial products and services, but nearly three-quarters of men felt the same way.

 And, in 2011 a Harris Interactive survey commissioned by RocketLawyer.com found that of the more than 1,000 people surveyed, 5 percent of the women do not have a will, 26 percent of them citing cost as the primary reason they don't have one.

 What special problems do unmarried couples have to be concerned with in financial and estate planning?

-In 2010, there were 7.5 million unmarried couples living together in the US, according to the US Census Bureau.
-This represents an increase of 13 percent over the previous year.
-And because unmarried couples don't enjoy the same legal rights and protection as married couples do, financial planning considerations for issues such as retirement planning, estate planning, and taxes can be quite different.
+In 2016, 18 million adults were cohabiting, according to a new Pew Research Center analysis of the Current Population Survey.
+This represents an increase of 29 percent since 2007.
+Because unmarried couples don't enjoy the same legal rights and protection as married couples do, financial planning considerations for issues such as retirement planning, estate planning, and taxes can be quite different.
 For example:

 Unmarried partners do not automatically inherit each other's property.
 When an unmarried partner dies intestate (without a will) the estate is divided according to laws of the state, with property and assets typically going to parents or siblings and rarely or never to the beloved partner.
 In other words, married couples who do not have a will have state intestacy laws to back them up, but unmarried couples need to have a will in place in order to make sure that their wishes are met.